biolink/biolink-model/docs/in_pathway_with.md

-# Slot: in pathway with
+# Type: in pathway with

 holds between two genes or gene products that are part of in the same biological pathway

 URI: [biolink:in_pathway_with](https://w3id.org/biolink/vocab/in_pathway_with)

 ## Domain and Range